ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 Ethernet's Frame Check Sequence (FCS) minimally meets this requirement to ensure Bundles are not corrupted in transmission.
-Use of stronger integrity checks are left to BTP-U.
+Use of stronger integrity checks are left to BTP-U and its extensions.

-## BTP-U Channels
+## BTP-U Virtual Channels

-All {{BTP-U}} Transfers are implicitly scoped to a "virtual channel" within which a given Transfer Number is unique (modulo 32-bit roll-over).
-In the case of an Ethernet frame containing the EtherType value given in
-{{<ethertype}}, the virtual channel is identified by the combination of the Source MAC address, Destination MAC address, and optional C-VLAN ID (if present).

-Other Ethernet-like link-layer protocols must define the combination of elements that identify a virtual channel whenever specifying use of this EtherType {{<ethertype}}.
-In principle this would comprise a source identifier, a destination identifer, and any additional elements or extensions specific to the given protocol that distinguish one logical link-layer "channel" from another.
-The exact details are out of scope of this document.
+{{BTP-U}} Transfer Numbers are unique within a "virtual channel."
+For Ethernet, the virtual channel is identified by:

+- Source MAC address (6 octets)
+- Destination MAC address (6 octets)
+- C-VLAN ID (12 bits, if 802.1Q tag present)

+Each unique combination defines a separate virtual channel with independent Transfer Number sequencing.

+Other technologies that support Ethernet-like framing and use of this EtherType ({{<ethertype}}) but which lack the above virtual channel identifers MUST define the equivalent virtual channel identifiers, e.g. technology-specific source and/or destination as well as any protocol-specific channel discriminators.

 ## MTU and Jumbo Frames

-Implementations must support transmission and reception of frames with payload sizes up to 1500 octets (standard Ethernet MTU minus Ethernet header), as required by [IEEE802dot3].
+Implementations MUST support transmission and reception of frames with payload sizes up to 1500 octets (standard Ethernet MTU minus Ethernet header), as required by {{IEEE802dot3}}.

-Implementations may support jumbo frames with payload sizes up to 9000 octets or larger, but should only enable this capability when explicitly configured by operators who have verified that the network path supports the larger frame size.
+Implementations MAY support jumbo frames with payload sizes up to 9000 octets or larger, but SHOULD only enable this capability when explicitly configured where operators have verified that the network path supports the larger frame size.

-MTU mismatches in Ethernet networks result in frame drops, and {{BTP-U}} does not have any mechanism to probe for Path MTU.
-Implementations may use Ethernet-specific protocols, like Link Layer Discovery Protocol (LLDP), to discover supported frame sizes on directly connected links, but should default to conservative MTU values (1500 octets).
+Since {{BTP-U}} has no path MTU discovery mechanism and Ethernet networks silently drop oversized frames, implementations SHOULD default to 1500 octets.
+Link Layer Discovery Protocol (LLDP) MAY be used to discover directly-connected link and neighbor parameters.

 ## Fragmentation and Segmentation

-When transmitting Bundles that exceed the Ethernet CL's MTU, a BP agent must decide how to break up a Bundle into multiple transmissible frames.
+When Bundles exceed the Ethernet CL's MTU, BP agent implementations have two options: {{BPv7}} Fragmentation and {{BTP-U}} Segmentation.

-Both {{BPv7}} Fragmentation and {{BTP-U}} Segmentation may be viable options.
-However, Bundle Fragmentation may not always result in a transmissible frame: Bundle Processing Control Flags may prohibit fragmentation, and Block Processing Control Flags may require extension blocks to be replicated with every fragment, either of which may result in Bundle Fragments that exceed the Ethernet MTU.
+Bundle Fragmentation may not always result in a transmissible frame, e.g.
+Bundle Processing Control Flags may prohibit fragmentation or Block Processing Control Flags may require extension blocks to be replicated with every fragment, either of which may result in Bundle Fragments that exceed the Ethernet MTU.

-For this reason, {{BTP-U}} Segmentation is recommended.
+For this reason, {{BTP-U}} Segmentation is RECOMMENDED.

-## Filtering

-A common security paradigm is to "default deny" all traffic patterns that, broadly, do not conform to operator expectations.
-In such environments it may be that the BTP-U EtherType needs to be added to an allowlist or otherwise explicitly permitted to be used on a given Ethernet segment before BTP-U messages can be successfully delivered.

 # Security Considerations

 This document requests assignment of an EtherType and Multicast MAC address for BTP-U datagrams.
-It has no incremental implications for security beyond those in the relevant protocols.
+It has no incremental implications for security beyond those already documented in {{BPv7}} and {{BTP-U}}.

+## Denial of Service

-BTP-U assumes the sending rate is controlled by a mechanism out of scope for the protocol and has no builtin mechanism for identifying or mitigating any congestion a sender might cause.
+BTP-U assumes the sending rate is controlled by a mechanism out of scope for the protocol and has no built-in mechanism for identifying or mitigating any congestion a sender might cause.
 Use of this protocol on some networks, a shared LAN segment for example, may cause a Denial-of-Service by flooding Ethernet switches and stations.

+## Link-layer Security

 Any attacker with access to the link, or with sufficient knowledge of local Bundle forwarding configuration so as to inject BTP-U frames and cause them